European Commission & the Complaints against Google

 October 28, FairSearch statement: urging Google to make public its proposed commitments.

-November 14, search complaint 27: CEPIC, an image rights association, announces complaint saying that Google makes unauthorized use of third-party images.
+November 14, complaint 26: CEPIC, an image rights association, announces complaint saying that Google makes unauthorized use of third-party images.

 December 12, FairSearch statement: on expert report by Professors D. Franklyn and D. Hyman that Google proposed remedies send up to 40 times more traffic to own links than those of others.
 Full Report by Franklyn and Hyman.